pyccel.ast.numpyext module#

 arg (list , tuple , PythonTuple, PythonList, Variable) – The argument passed to the prod function.

-- property arg#
+- property argView on GitHub#

 - name = 'product'#

-- class pyccel.ast.numpyext.NumpyRand(*args)[source]#
+- class pyccel.ast.numpyext.NumpyRand(*args)[source]View on GitHub#

 Bases: